Does WP Rocket work with Cloudflare CDN services?

 Log into your Cloudflare account.
-And click on the website (in case you have more than one website with Cloudflare) you want to use with WP Rocket.
+Click on the website (if you have more than one website with Cloudflare) you want to use with WP Rocket.

-On the next page that opens, scroll down and look for “Get your API token” right under the API menu.
+On the next open page, scroll down and look for “Get your API token” under the API menu.

-For security purposes, a pop-up dialog box required your Cloudflare password, and a security question is needed.
+A pop-up dialog box requires your Cloudflare password for security purposes, and a security question is needed.

-Once you supplied these requirements, you can now view and copy your Global API into the appropriate field in the WP Rocket setting page.
+Once you have supplied these requirements, you can view and copy your Global API into the appropriate WP Rocket setting page field.

 Then click on the “Modify Option” button on the page.